 Calculating and comparing newspaper advertising costs can quickly get complicated.
-Once you’ve tracked down a newspaper advertising rates card, you’re then faced with the delightful challenge of making sense of it all.
-There’s no “one size fits all” to make our lives easy.
+Once you’ve tracked down a newspaper advertising rates card, you’re faced with the delightful challenge of making sense of it all.
+There’s no “one size fits all” to simplify our lives.
 Instead, newspaper advertising costs depend on some factors, some of which you might find surprising.
 To answer the question, “How much does it cost?” the answer would be: “It all depends.”

-8 factors that affect newspaper advertising costs (within the one publication) are:
+Eight factors that affect newspaper advertising costs (within one publication) are:

 Type of ad